blaenk/site/input/notes/clojure-web-development.markdown

           (om/build-all contact-view (:contacts app)))))))
 ```

-Components can communicate using `core.async`{.path} channels.
+Components can communicate using <span class="path">core.async</span> channels.
 To use this it is recommended to use `IRenderState` instead of `IRender`, so that state can be passed to it as the component state.

 ``` clojure
 (defn contact-view [contact owner]